Heineken earnings hit overshadows Tiger bid success

 TIGER FIGHT

-Heineken shares were 2.5 percent lower at 11:10 a.m.
-British time, making them among the weakest performers in the FTSEurofirst 300 index .FTEU3 of leading European stocks.
+Heineken shares were 2.5 percent lower at 1010 GMT, making them among the weakest performers in the FTSEurofirst 300 index .FTEU3 of leading European stocks.

 The company pushed into Mexico in 2010 and has now set its sights on control of markets including Indonesia, Singapore, Thailand and Vietnam, even if it was only stirred into action by Thai billionaire Charoen Sirivadhanabhakdi.